LiYZPearl/elasticSoilSolvers/README.txt

   publisher={Elsevier}
 }

-The work enviroment for the toolbox is foam-extend 3.1.
+The work enviroment for the solvers is foam-extend 3.1.